 UBC does not condone discrimination or harassment in classrooms, living or work environments on campus.
-For information about UBC's policies related to equity, human rights, discrimination or harassment please contact: Equity Advisor: ph.
-250-807-9291; email equity.ubco@ubc.ca Web: www.ubc.ca/okanagan/equity
+For information about UBC's policies related to equity go to: www.ubc.ca/okanagan/equity.

 Missing an Exam

 Only students who miss the final exam for a reason that corresponds to the University of British Columbia Okanagan's policy on excused absences from examinations will be permitted to take the final exam at a later time.
 A make-up exam may have a question format different from the regular exam.
 There will be no make-up midterm exams.
 If the reason for absence is satisfactory, the student's final exam will be worth more of the final grade.